amarylleez/ADUONE/README.md

 ## 📖 Overview

-**CampusResQ** is a mobile application designed to streamline the process of reporting and managing campus facility issues.
+**ADUONE** is a mobile application designed to streamline the process of reporting and managing campus facility issues.
 Students can easily report problems like broken lights, plumbing issues, or safety hazards, while administrators can efficiently track and resolve these reports.

 ### ✨ Key Features